matchboxjs/matchbox/README.md

 ## Info

-Matchbox is a modular framework for building web apps.
+Matchbox is a modular front-end app framework.
 It's built from the ground up to be extensible, decoupled, and plug-and-play.

-It includes:

- - a robust class factory as a base
+The core contains a standardised directory structure (or namespaces).
+Other modules build on top of this and provide solutions for views, models and everything else.

+Some sub components include:

- - a ui kit for views
+ - views
- - a communication layer
+ - model layer

-You can also install all of the included packages as standalone modules.
+ - dom utilities
+ - browser utilities

+Sub modules can also be used standalone, since they don't depend on each other.

 ### How it's different

 Matchbox distingushes itself by providing solutions that work well together or isolated.
 It's not designed to be a typical MVC implementation.

-The architecture of the components is formed by everyday problems and years of experience; they cater to the needs of a day-to-day web app developer.
+This architecture born from everyday problems and years of experience.
-It's not too opinionated so you won't feel your hands are tied, but also well defined so you'll always know how things work and how to use them.
-No more getting lost in vendor code.
+On the lowest level it only provides a frame for organizing code and bootstrapping, but it's easily extensible by plugins.

 ### Work in progress